On the nullspace of split graphs: Tyshkevich composition

 \section{Tyshkevich composition}

 Understanding how the nullspace behaves under graph operations is a natural and important question.
 In this section, we analyze how the nullspace of a split graph interacts with the Tyshkevich composition, a well-known product that builds a larger graph by fully joining the clique of a split graph to an arbitrary second graph.
-We establish fundamental results showing how the singularity of the composition is controlled by the properties of its components, providing a powerful tool for constructing graphs with prescribed nullity and for understanding the propagation of kernel vectors through this structured gluing.

 If $Sp(K,S)$ is a split graph and $G$ is a graph disjoint from $Sp$, the \emph{Tyshkevich composition} $Sp\circ G$ of $Sp$ and $G$ is defined as the graph whose vertex set is

 and whose edge set is

 This operation was introduced by R. Tyshkevich in \cite{tyshkevich2000decomposition}.
 In Figure \ref{ejemplo.composicion} we can see an example of this composition.